oxijas/dotfiles/README.md

 All regular git commands work, in addition:

 Options:
-a                similar to add -u c                similar to commit s                similar to status forcepull        Undo/delete all local changes and force the pull undoall          Remove all local changes, clean stage area and restore worktree unstage          Unstage all files from stage area
+  a                similar to add -u c                similar to commit s                similar to status p                similar to push l                log in pretty format forcepull        Undo/delete all local changes and force the pull undoall          Remove all local changes, clean stage and restore worktree unstage          Unstage all files from stage area search           Search for files in dotfiles using fzf

 ```

 Adding files to the repo, just do with 'dot add <filename>' then 'dot commit/push' etc.